 - 3 tablespoon maple syrup, pure

-- In a medium sauce pan, combine the blueberries and maple syrup/honey.
-Bring to a boil over medium-low heat.
-Cover and cook until the blueberries start to pop (3-5 minutes).
+- In a medium sauce pan, combine the blueberries and chia seeds.
+Bring to a simmer over medium-low heat.
+Cover and cook until the blueberries start to break down and the jam thickens, about ten minutes.
 Stir occasionally.

-- Using a potato masher, crush the berries to your desired texture.
+- Using a potato masher or large fork, crush the berries to your desired texture.
 If you like a very smooth jam, you can use an immersion blender to puree the berries.

 - Allow jam to cool before transferring it to an air tight container.
 Store in fridge for up to two weeks.